async-graphql/async-graphql/docs/en/src/procedural_macros.md

 }
 ```

-**Derive can support conditional compilation**, but it needs to provide parameters separately, for example:
+Deriving, on the other hand, does support conditional compilation, but as derive macros can't take parameters you need to provide them separately.
+For example:

 ```rust
 #[derive(SimpleObject)]